knative/docs/docs/eventing/accessing-traces.md

 Most importers do _not_ use the ConfigMap and instead, use a static 1% sampling rate.

-You can use the `config-tracing` ConfigMap to configure the following Eventing subcomponents:
+You can use the `config-tracing` ConfigMap to configure the following Eventing components:
  - Brokers
  - Triggers
  - InMemoryChannel